-Madagascar is an island in the ocean ocean, it is located approximately 400 kilometres of the coast of East Africa. with over 500.000 km2 it is the fourth largest island in the world.
+Madagascar is an island in the ocean ocean, it is located approximately 400 kilometres from the coast of East Africa. with over 500.000 km2 it is the fourth largest island in the world.
 Madagascar has not always been an island.
 It started as part of the supercontinent Gondwana.
 When Gondwana broke apart Madagascar remained connected to the Indian subcontinent.
 It remained connected till about 88 million years ago.
 After that, it was an isolated island.

 The island Madagascar

-Due to this isolated location, the native plants and animals were able to evolve in species that we cannot find anywhere in the world.
+Due to this isolated location, the native plants and animals were able to evolve into species that we cannot find anywhere in the world.
 Although this does not entirely count for the lemurs, they arrived on the island after it became isolated.
 Lemurs are believed to be evolved from mainland African primates.
-Which means that their ancestral much have crossed the Mozambique channel. which is a deep channel between Africa and Madagascar, they crossed the open ocean!
+This means that their ancestral much have crossed the Mozambique channel. which is a deep channel between Africa and Madagascar, they crossed the open ocean!

-The most widely accepted theory of how the ancestors of lemurs have reached Africa is by rafting. where very small populations rafted from nearby Africa.
+The most widely accepted theory of how the ancestors of lemurs reached Africa is by rafting. where very small populations rafted from nearby Africa.
 Most likely on tangled mats of vegetation, across the Mozambique channel.
 It is unknown how many of these rafting events took place.
 But all 108 species of lemurs originate from the common ancestors that arrived on Madagascar this way.

 The unique lemurs